Nick-Mazuk/eslint-config/README.md

 ## Use with Prettier

 This config has Prettier built-in.
-If you use prettier with your code editor or use a `.prettierrc` file, there will likely be conflicts.
+If you use Prettier with your code editor or use a `.prettierrc` file, there will likely be conflicts.
+It's best to remove any `.prettierrc` files you may have and disable Prettier in your code editor.

+> **Rational**: this ESLint config is highly opinionated and is a living config.
+As best practices evolve, this config will evolve.
+Since Prettier is 100% fixable, that means that your code will always follow this config and therefor always follow best practices.
+If you override the formatting with Prettier, you forgo any future updates in regard to Prettier formatting.

 ## Use without TypeScript